EmbySupport/Emby.Docs/Hardware-Acceleration-Overview.md

 **I've enabled hardware acceleration but CPU usage is still very high when transcoding and PGS or DVD subtitles are enabled.**

 In many cases these subtitle formats will need to be burned into the video on the fly with transcoding.
 Most GPU's do not support this and as a result there will be some significant CPU involvement.
 This is a very taxing process for even a powerful server, and it's generally something you want to avoid.
 Here are the best ways to avoid burning in subtitles:
-* Turn off the subtitles prior to playback using the pre-playback subtitle selection menu
+- Turn off the subtitles prior to playback using the pre-playback subtitle selection menu
-* Use external text-based subtitles instead, such as .srt files.
+- Use external text-based subtitles instead, such as .srt files.
 Emby Server's subtitle download features can help automate the process of acquiring these.
-* Use an Emby app that can direct play these subtitle formats without transcoding, such as Emby Theater, Android, or iOS.
+- Use an Emby app that can direct play these subtitle formats without transcoding, such as Emby Theater, Android, or iOS.

+- If you are using Windows with Remote Desktop and have trouble getting hardware acceleration please read [this article](https://support.emby.media/support/solutions/articles/44001894172-hardware-acceleration-fails-with-remote-desktop-rdp-on-windows).